“Start making $200 a day”

 What I like

-- There is not much to like about a system that is deceptive.
+- There is not much to like about a deceptive system.

-But in order to fill out this section, I can mention the free access to the system.
+But to fill out this section, I can mention the free access to the system.

 If you want to take a look, just make sure you use some fake email with a different password.